datasciencecampus/assess_gtfs/README.md

 ### Installation

-This package is designed to work with python 3.11.
-Full functionality is tested on macos only.
+This package is designed to work with python 3.9, 3.10 and 3.11.

 We recommend running the package with a virtual environment such as [conda](https://conda.io/projects/conda/en/latest/user-guide/tasks/manage-environments.html)